myerzman/devices-clientapp/README.md

 ## Ninja One Device CRUD App

-Test project to fetch some data from a server, display, allow filtering and sorting, and basic CRUD functions with the server.
+Test project to fetch some data from a server, display, allow filtering and sorting, and basic CRUD functions.

 ## Tech Used